bsky-watch/modkit/README.md

 * Groups reports by subject account
 * Manages moderation lists
 * Stores snapshots of the reported content and profiles
+* Moderators can also use in-app reports to add additional content to a ticket

 ### Planned future features